ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 120 minutes - longest day yet.
 I spent a lot of time adding content to my website.
 I ran into some trouble though- I have a file on Github, in my repository that has the correct code for the main index.html file but when I visit my Github pages url, it shows the old file.
 Tomorrow, I'll work on fixing this.

 **Thoughts**: I'm enjoying this!
 It's really cool to build a website and learn how all the pieces fit together.

+### Day 26: March 3rd, 2017

+**Today's Progress**: Coded for 40 minutes.
+Tried troubleshooting Github problem but no luck so far.
+Made a screen recording and hoping FCC Orange County community will be able to help me.

+**Thoughts**: Feeling a little frustrated but I think I'll be able to figure it out soon.